C0m3b4ck/Whisk-Keyboard-To-Controller-Linux/README.md

 # Whisk-Keyboard-To-Xbox-Controller-Linux
 Keyboard keypresses translated into Xbox Controller movements.
 Useful when coupled with Xbox emulators, especially if you don't have a controller.
+Intended for Linux, currently emulates Xbox Controller S.

 # Stable versions
 <br>ver18.py - lacks a few keys, rest is hard-coded